msyamkumar/cs320-s23-projects/p3/README.md

 what is expected from your code with complete precision.

-It's often useful to copy/paste code snippets from `tester.py` to your `debug.ipynb` when your debugging an issue too.
+It's often useful to copy/paste code snippets from `tester.py` to your `debug.ipynb` when you are debugging an issue too.

 ## Part 3: Web Crawling (`WebSearcher`)